Call for Abstract

 - Track 2-5Opportunities to accelerate discovery research

-- Track 2-6Development of new drugs and biologics for rare diseases
+- Track 2-6Development of new drugs for rare diseases

 Diagnostic error in medicine is common.
 For example, a study from an intensive care unit demonstrated nearly 20% discordance between the clinically-defined cause of death and findings at post-mortem examination.
 Not surprisingly; therefore, the diagnosis of rare diseases is often delayed.
-Rare diseases affect an estimated 2-4 percent of the population.
+Rare diseases affect likely 2-4% of the population.
 These diseases often have a genetic basis, either as uncommon recessive conditions or as the result of “de novo” genetic mutations not present in either parent.
 They can take varied and often debilitating form.